-Approximately 33.4% of total direct revenue received by the state in fiscal year 2011-12 was federally funded.
+Approximately 31.6 percent of total direct revenue received by the state in Fiscal Year 2012-13 was federally funded.
 Health and Human Services grants make up the majority of funding and are located in the following agencies/departments: Children and Families, Health, Agency for Health Care Administration, and the Agency for Persons with Disabilities.
 The majority of Community Affairs grant funding is disaster related and fluctuates based on the level of disasters experienced annually.